ignitionrobotics/ign-omni/tutorials/05_hybrid_simulation.md

  - Isaac Sim can share the data in the ROS network using some the predefined ROS plugins
 ![](isaac_ros_plugins.png)

- - Ignition uses `ros_ign_bridge`, this package provides a network bridge which enables the exchange of messages between ROS 2 and Ignition Transport.
-You can follow this tutorial to learn more about [how to use ROS Ignition bridges](https://docs.ros.org/en/galactic/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.html)
+ - gz uses `ros_ign_bridge`, this package provides a network bridge which enables the exchange of messages between ROS 2 and gz Transport.
+You can follow this tutorial to learn more about [how to use ROS gz bridges](https://docs.ros.org/en/galactic/Tutorials/Simulators/gz/Setting-up-a-Robot-Simulation-gz.html)

 ## Demo

 In particular will follow this steps:

  - Launch a world containing a ROS 2-controlled robot.
- - Enable hybrid simulation, sharing the workload between Ignition and Isaac Sim
+ - Enable hybrid simulation, sharing the workload between gz and Isaac Sim
  - Control the robot from ROS 2
  - Visualize the data in the ROS network from both simulators in Rviz2